kevstar0/kevin/README.md

 # kevin

-this repo  primarily focuses on customer relation services
+this repo primarily focuses on customer relation services for a smoother delivery of services and products worldwide by acting as a bridge to multiple gateways to ensure reliability and efficiency.